 The importance of road safety management is emphasised by the UN in its resolution on improving global road safety (25.4.8) in which it proclaimed the period 2011-2020 as the Decade of Action for Road Safety.
-In November 2015 the 'Brasilia Declaration' affirmed road safety as a global development priority, welcomed the road safety targets set by Sustainable Development Goals 3.6 and 11.2, and underscored the priority to be placed on Global Plan Pillar 1, Road Safety Management, with an emphasis on scaling up road safety funding.
-In December 2010, the EU Council of Ministers called for the development and use of road safety management systems and for targeted action towards achieving the eventual elimination of death and long-term injury on Europe's roads.
+In December, 2010 the EU Council of Ministers called for the development and use of road safety management systems and for targeted action towards achieving the eventual elimination of death and long-term injury on Europe's roads.
 The European Commission has proposed that by 2050, the EU should move close to zero road traffic deaths and aim at halving road traffic deaths by 2020.